Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

   + Implemented UI elements such as
     - The main menu
     - The in-game pause menu
-    - The game-over screen
+    - The Game-Over screen
-  + designed and coded the behaviors of all enemy types
+  + Designed and coded the behaviors of all enemy types
-  + designed and assembled the game test level
+  + Designed and assembled the game test level
-  + helped in initial coding of several game mechanics and power-ups, most notably the machine gun
+  + Helped in initial coding of several game mechanics and power-ups, most notably the machine gun
-  + did final gameplay testing, made changes to power-up code to produce more satisfying gameplay, including
+  + Did final gameplay testing, made changes to power-up code to produce more satisfying gameplay, including
-    - re-ordering the progress of several power-ups
+    - Re-ordering the progress of several power-ups
-    - differentiating the barrel roll and teleport power ups
+    - Differentiating the barrel roll and teleport power-ups
     - Slowing the speed of the default gun
     - Slowing the default speed of the ship
   + Helped with documentation work, most notably the SRS document